Welcome to Altheus Infrared!

 Bottom photo - Fluke IR Window, E=.50

-In the bottom two samples you can see baffles that separate the fuses... these are very close to the front and don't allow very good access to the rear fuses (in these examples).
+In the fuse examples you can see baffles that separate the fuses...these are very close to the front and don't allow very good access to the rear fuses (in these examples).
 Adding additional windows allows the thermographer to see around the baffles, so as to not miss anything.

 The savings by preventing one failure will likely easily pay for the cost of the windows!